 Whether you are aware of Kim Kardashian being called out for casual racism on her label Skims, or international students being laughed at for their English accents in University campus, examples of negative and racist prejudices push past us every day.
 And the first step to stopping more immense tragedies born from racism is to eliminate these smaller figments first.
 These include racist jokes, comments, and racist exclusions of people.

 Stereotyping is casual racism

 Even though we live in modern times where negative stereotyping is socially frowned upon, do you know that some people still have to check if a place is racist, much like checking the weather before their visit?
-If you happen to be "a person of color", your traveling research would involve a matter of beautiful scenery and a question of safety.
-Even moving to a new neighborhood would mean you foreseeing whether people would start avoiding you on the streets because of your color.
+If you happen to be "a person of colour", your traveling research would involve a matter of beautiful scenery and a question of safety.
+Even moving to a new neighbourhood would mean you foreseeing whether people would start avoiding you on the streets because of your colour.

 Did you watch Michelle Obama's documentary "Becoming"?
 We are pushed to ponder about the things we thought had changed.
 But have they really?
 Perhaps, the only change we see is a larger group of people being hesitant in open racial profiling.
 A handful of these happens to hide behind the practice of casual racism.
 The small acts of casual racism contribute to aggravated mental abuse, humiliation, and racial profiling in a much larger circle.

 To begin with, casual racism does not sink into the belief of superiority of races, but it grows from negative stereotyping.
 And many cultures around the world are affected by this.
 Unlike the overt acts of racism, casual racism is not intended to cause outright offense or harm.
 However, it does contribute to a lifetime of racial abuse experienced by people.